oracle/oracle-linux/oci-compute/README.md

 Interaction with OCI from the command line can easily be achieved using the [OCI CLI](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/cliconcepts.htm).
 It is the perfect tool for most tasks, but handling output from the OCI CLI in shell scripts can be cumbersome for complex queries.
 The [OCI Python SDK](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/pythonsdk.htm) offers more flexibility but the API may seem complex at first.
-This project is a practical example on how to use the SDK for managing compute instances.
+This project is a practical example of how to use the SDK for managing compute instances.

 # Prerequisites